nickyhajal/world-domination-summit/_content/register.md

 Thanks for your interest in taking over the world.
 WDS tickets go very quickly, and the event has been completely sold out four years in a row.

-If you'd definitely like to attend and want to plan to purchase a ticket once they're available, use the form below to put your name on the waiting list.
+If you'd <strong>definitely like to attend next year</strong> and want to plan to purchase a ticket once they're available, use the form below to put your name on the waiting list.
 When the sale is announced, all tickets will be offered on a first-come, first-served basis.

 <form method="post" class="af-form-wrapper" action="http://www.aweber.com/scripts/addlead.pl"  >